educ8s/Python-OOP-Course-Artificial-Life-Simulation/README.md

 2. Install the required dependencies (Python and Pygame).
 3. Follow the step-by-step instructions in the accompanying course materials.

 **Note:** This repository is intended for students who have purchased the course from Programming with Nick.
-If you haven't enrolled, please visit [Object Oriented Programming Made Easy in Python](https://programming-with-nick.thinkific.com/courses/Object-20Oriented%20Programming%20with%20Python) to learn more and start your journey to mastering OOP!
+If you haven't enrolled, please visit [Object Oriented Programming Made Easy in Python](https://programming-with-nick.thinkific.com/courses/Object-20Oriented%2Programming%20with%20Python) to learn more and start your journey to mastering OOP!

-**Additional Resources:**

-* [Link to course syllabus] (if applicable)
-* [Link to course forum] (if applicable)

-By accessing this repository, you agree to the terms and conditions of the course.